awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario2.md

 ### Custom route table<a name="scenario-2-custom-route-table"></a>

+The custom route table is associated with the public subnet\.
 The first entry is the default entry for local routing in the VPC; this entry enables the instances in this VPC to communicate with each other\.
-The second entry routes all other subnet traffic to the Internet over the Internet gateway \(for example, `igw-1a2b3d4d`\)\.
+The second entry routes all other subnet traffic to the internet over the internet gateway \(for example, `igw-1a2b3d4d`\)\.

 | Destination | Target |